Integrated Behavioral Health (IBH)

 Screening, Brief Intervention, and Referral to Treatment (SBIRT) is an evidence-based approach to identifying patients who use substances at risky levels with the goal of reducing and preventing related health consequences, disease, accidents, and injuries.
 Risky substance use is a health issue and often goes undetected.

-MOUD is the use of medications in combination with counseling and behavioral therapies for the treatment of substance use disorders and to prevent opioid overdose.
+MOUD is the use of medications for the treatment of substance use disorders and to prevent opioid poisoning.
 MOUD is primarily used for the treatment of addiction to opioids such as heroin and prescription pain relievers containing opiates.
-The intervention combination of MOUD and counseling is effective in helping many people to sustain recovery efforts.
+The combination of MOUD and counseling is effective in assisting many people to reach remission.

 The Integrated Academy brings over 100 years of Montana health care experience to your clinic door.
-Consultants will work together with your staff to provide seamless and hands on, one-on-one training and coaching services to your providers, teams, and administrative staff.
-The Academy team will assist with integration efforts, warm handoffs, policies, workflows and more.
-The Academy team will work around your clinic schedule to provide an individualized and sustainable integrated health care implementation process efforts.
+Consultants will work together with your staff to provide seamless and hands-on, one-on-one training and coaching services to your providers, teams, and administrative staff.
+The Academy team will assist with integration efforts, warm handoffs, policies, workflows, and more.
+The Academy team will work around your clinic schedule to provide individualized and sustainable integrated health care implementation process efforts.